TexasInstruments/edgeai-tidlrunner/README.md

 #### Purpose
 Much of the functionality in this repository is similar to that of [edgeai-benchmark](https://github.com/TexasInstruments/edgeai-tensorlab/tree/main/edgeai-benchmark). edgeai-benchmark is primarily focused on compiling and benchmarking models in [edgeai-modelzoo](https://github.com/TexasInstruments/edgeai-tensorlab/blob/main/edgeai-modelzoo), but the focus here in this repository is a simpler user interface and support for compiling user's models and datasets.

-#### Limitations
+#### Limitations and work in progress
 This is a work in progress with the following limitations
-* onnxruntime with TIDL is supported, other runtimes are not yet supported.
-Hence, currently only onnx models are supported;  tflite models are not yet supported.
+* onnx models and tflite models are supported. onnx models will use onnxruntime with TIDL by default and tflite models will use tidlruntime with TIDL by default.
+Other model types are not supported.
+* Other runtimes are not yet supported, but there is a work in progress to support tvm runtime for better offloading capability to DSP(C7x/MMA)
-* Eventually the plan is to support most of the [models in edgeai-modelzoo/models/configs.yaml](https://github.com/TexasInstruments/edgeai-tensorlab/blob/main/edgeai-modelzoo/models/configs.yaml) - this work is in progress.
+* Work in progress to support most of the [models in edgeai-modelzoo/models/configs.yaml](https://github.com/TexasInstruments/edgeai-tensorlab/blob/main/edgeai-modelzoo/models/configs.yaml).
 * The main purpose of this tool is to enable compilation and benchmarking of user's models - this requires support for generic user defined datasets - this is also a work in progress.